Trowbridge Town Hall: History

 On 6 August 1889, soon after the creation of Wiltshire County Council, one of its earliest meetings took place at Trowbridge Town Hall.

 In 1894, the parish of Trowbridge became an urban district, with the town hall as its headquarters, and in November 1917 King George V and Queen Mary visited the town hall on a visit to the area.
 The ballroom was used for local dances and musical events, and in the 1960s performers appearing there included the rock bands Rod Stewart and the Soul Agents, in December 1964, The Who, in April 1965, and Small Faces in August 1965.

 The building continued to serve as the headquarters of the urban district council for much of the 20th century, but ceased to be the local seat of government after the enlarged West Wiltshire District Council was formed in new offices at Bradley Road in 1974.
 After 1974, the town hall belonged to West Wiltshire District Council, and then from 2009 to its successor Wiltshire Council, which considered disposing of it.
 It continued to be used as a magistrates' court until 2003 and was also used as the venue for coroners' inquests into the deaths of military personnel.

 21st century

-In 2011, a group of residents formed the Trowbridge Town Hall Trust to help restore the building, and since then it has been used for exhibitions and community events.
+In 2011, a group of residents formed the Trowbridge Town Hall Trust to help restore the building; the organisation was registered as a charity in 2014.
+Since then, the building has been used for exhibitions and community events.

-As of 2023–2024, work is underway to restore the structure and remodel the interior, with funding from the UK Government's Future High Streets fund.
-Once the works are complete, the Town Hall Trust will have a long lease of the building.
+In 2021, Wiltshire Council was awarded a grant from the UK government's Future High Streets Fund to develop a range of projects in Trowbridge including the refurbishment of the town hall and, in 2023, work was initiated to restore the structure and to remodel the interior allowing better use of the rooms and the provision of accessibility improvements.
+Following completion of the works, the Trowbridge Town Hall Trust were granted a 125-year lease of the building and it was officially re-opened on 25 October 2025.

 Works of art in the town hall include a bust by Edward Sheppard depicting the benefactor, Sir William Roger Brown, as well as portrait of him by an unknown artist.